Detecting hyperbolic geometry in networks: why triangles are not enough: Conclusion and discussion

 First, we have established that triangle counts and the average clustering coefficient have serious limitations in detecting the presence of geometry when the degree distribution has a particular heavy tail (when $\tau<7/3$).
 Using numerical simulations we confirmed these limitations, by comparing the number of triangles and the average clustering coefficient in different models.

 Next, we have introduced a new statistic, weighted triangles $W$, that effectively discounts triangles formed by high degree vertices.
 The underlying intuition is that such triangles carry low evidence for geometry because they are common in power law networks with or without an underlying geometric space.
 Our main result states that $W$ is a suitable statistic for detecting geometry, because, asymptotically in the network size, $W$ remains bounded in IRGs, while it grows linearly in GIRGs.

 Numerical experiments on the real-world data show a remarkable agreement with this analysis, and confirm the high potential of the $W$ statistic for uncovering a hidden network geometry.

+{ We note that $W$ scales linearly in all four real-life networks presented here.
+This raises the question whether there exist real-life networks in which $W$ remains bounded.
+At this point, all non-bipartite real networks we have analyzed seem to possess hidden features which may produce geometric or community effects, such as positions, interests, locations or content similarity.
+The presence of such features in most real-life networks might explain why we have not found real-world networks with bounded $W$. }

-For practical applications, it would be interesting to provide some rule of thumb, how large $W$ should be to signal geometry.
-In Appendix~\ref{app:W_IRG} we obtain that $\Exp{W} = O(1)$, in IRGs.
-Then from Markov's inequality it follows that for sufficiently large $n$,
+For practical applications, it would be interesting to know how large $W$ should be to signal geometry.
+As in IRGs, $\mathbb{E}[W]\leq 1/6$ (Appendix B), Markov's inequality yields that